FilipeamTeixeira/Rcourse/README.md

   - 15:15 to 16:00 - **Test your data and Q\&A**

 **Proposed place: S8** – PC-lokaal 0.1 Victor Van Straelen
+After entering the S8 building take the first door on the right, after the elevators.
+Go left, go through the double doors and follow the long corridor.
+The mentioned room can be found on the left.
 **Course registration:** <https://goo.gl/forms/LbEs9fIwxuMdGXtI2>
 **Teachers:** Filipe Marques Teixeira, Jeffrey Verbeurgt, Tom Storme
 <br>